 Using a collaborative, patient-centered approach to pain management helps ensure that pain relief is assessed regularly.
 Using both traditional pain management techniques and newer interventional techniques, such as continuous peripheral local anesthetic catheters, can help to maximize pain control for patients.

-Our Pain Management Program includes five anesthesiologists and a nurse practitioner who specializes in pain management and palliative care.
+Our Pain Management Program includes four anesthesiologists and a nurse practitioner who specializes in pain management and palliative care.
 Together, this Pain Management team provides services for patients with complex pain management needs and manages acute pain management modalities such as PCAs, epidural catheters, and peripheral local anesthetic catheters.

 To contact the Pain Management Service, patients can ask a nurse to contact the physician-on-call or the pain nurse practitioner.
 The pain management nurse practitioner is available from 8 a.m. to 4 p.m.
 Monday through Friday and can be reached at 301-896-3765.